tatsumoto-ren/tatsumoto-ren.github.io/blog/faq.md

 I wouldn't recommend that.
 Try the [JP1K method](learning-kanji.html#jp1k-method) instead.

+### I just learned that I was reviewing the Kanji Transition deck completely wrong.
+What should I do from here?

+It clearly means that the [JP1K method](learning-kanji.html#jp1k-method) is not for you.
+You should switch to [Ankidrone Starter Pack](basic-vocabulary.html).
+When doing Ankidrone, try to learn each word as is, through so-called brute force method.
+Memorize how the word is read and what it means.
+If you notice that you can't force kanji readings into your memory, you have to prime your mind for kanji first.
+Pause Ankidrone and do [Kanjidamage+](learning-kanji.html#isolated-kanji-study).

 ### How to learn readings after finishing isolated kanji study?

 Readings should not be learned in isolation.